hugorodrigues/smart-function/README.md

 ```

-As you can see, no more mixing validation/normalization logic inside your code.
+As you can see, using smart-function you stop mixing validation/normalization/interpolation logic inside your function code.
-All this used `types` can be defined and reused across your entire stack.
+All those used `types` (user and email) are fully customized and can be reused across your entire stack.

 ## Features / Goals
 - Minimal implementation (Less than 130 LOC with comments)
-- Works everywhere (browser/client and server)
+- Works everywhere (browser and server)
 - Flexible, extendable and no dependencies
 - Fully asynchronous code

 ## Nice side effects
 - DRY: Reusable you data types across your stack

-- Automatically paramters normalization, validation and interpolation (Optional)
+- Automatically parameters normalization, validation and interpolation (Optional)
 - Security: Confidence about input filtering/validation.
 - Unified error codes
 - Automatically code documentation